TeamLe-Shop/zordzman-plus-plus/README.md

 ### Mac OS X ###

+REQUIRES XCODE (free), download from the App store

 Download SDL2, SDL2_image, SDL\_mixer and SDL2\_net.

 Then, after you've opened your `SDL2.dmg`, copy the `SDL2.framework` and